sgalasso42/cg_fall_challenge_2020/README.md

 Basically, what I was doing at this moment was, iterate over graph and stop as soon as it found a solution, then execute the first action of the path.

 I did some improvements as searching for multiple paths to find the best one during the 50 available ms, handling the 1000ms available on the first turn, and prioritize path that started by LEARN to avoid path destruction in case of the opponent take it.
-That was enougth to be more or less 60th on the scoreboard and pass to the Iron league when it oppened !
+That was enougth to be more or less 60th on the scoreboard and pass to the Iron league when it oppened :v: !
 ## Iron League (Day 5 to 12)
 * No new rules, the Bronze ones where the last to change
 ### My strategy